userway ADA

 Water Quality Testing

 Eagle County Environmental Health does not have a laboratory facility to test drinking water.
 Private well owners are responsible for the quality and safety of their own drinking water.
 The Colorado Department of Public Health and Environment (CDPHE) recommends testing your well water every year for total coliform bacteria, nitrates, total dissolved solids, and pH levels.
 If you suspect other contaminants, test for these also based on your specific situation.
-These chemical tests for other contaminants can be expensive.

 Resources: